OldEnt/stellaris-habitat-start-amaryllis/README.md

 [u][b]Children of the Void civic[/b][/u]
 Select in the empire creation menu to enable mod features.
 Works great with vanilla Void Dwellers or [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1743133825]Starborn mod[/url] origins.
-This civic can be taken and removed at any point of the game via government reform.
+This civic can be taken and removed at any point of the game via government reform without incurring Habitat habitability.

 [img]https://i.imgur.com/vHx6tjX.png[/img]